Long-Term Sequelae Complications of Marasmus:

 What Are the Causes of Marasmus?

-The primary cause of marasmus is the lack of protein intake.
+The primary cause of marasmus is the lack of protein and other macronutrient intake.
 This usually occurs in children who do not have the means to afford food with sufficient nutritional content.
 As a result, children suffering from malnutrition exhibit poor performance in physical activities and have the following characteristics:

 - They show massive weight loss.